maxtuno/PEQNP/docs/stdlib.md

     :return: True if SATISFIABLE else False
     """

-def subsets(lst, k=None, key=None):
+def subsets(lst, k=None, key=None, complement=False):
     """
     Generate all subsets for an specific universe of data.
     :param lst: The universe of data.
     :param k: The cardinality of the subsets.
     :param key: The name os the binary representation of subsets.
+    :param complement: True if include in return the complement.
-    :return: (binary representation of subsets, the generic subset representation)
+    :return: (binary representation of subsets, the generic subset representation, the complement of subset if complement=True)
     """

-def subset(data, k, empty=None):
+def subset(data, k, empty=None, complement=False):
     """
     An operative structure (like integer ot constant) that represent a subset of at most k elements.
     :param data: The data for the subsets.
     :param k: The maximal bits for subsets.
     :param empty: The empty element, 0, by default.
+    :param complement: True if include in return the complement.
-    :return: An instance of Subset.
+    :return: An instance of subset or (subset, complement) if complement=True.
     """

-def vector(key=None, bits=None, size=None, is_mip=False, is_real=False):
+def vector(key=None, bits=None, size=None, is_rational=False, is_gaussian=False):
     """
     A vector of integers.
     :param key: The generic name for the array this appear indexed on cnf.
     :param bits: The bit bits for each integer.
     :param size: The bits of the vector.
-    :param is_mip: Indicate of is a MIP vector.
+    :param is_rational: Indicate of is a Rational vector.
-    :param is_real: Indicate of is a MIP vector and is real or int.
+    :param is_gaussian: Indicate of is a Gaussian Integers vector.
     :return: An instance of vector.
     """

-def matrix(key=None, bits=None, dimensions=None, is_mip=False, is_real=False):
+def matrix(key=None, bits=None, dimensions=None):
     """
     A matrix of integers.
     :param key: The generic name for the array this appear indexed on cnf.
     :param bits: The bit bits for each integer.
     :param dimensions: An tuple with the dimensions for the array (n, m).
-    :param is_mip: Indicate of is a MIP vector.
-    :param is_real: Indicate of is a MIP vector and is real or int.
     :return: An instance of Matrix.
     """

 def matrix_permutation(lst, n):
     """